 A further description of the auditor's responsibilities for the audit of the financial statements is located at the Office of the Auditor General website at: www.oagbermuda.bm.
-This description forms part of our auditor's report.
+This description forms part of my auditor's report.

-Heather Thomas, CPA, CFE, CGMA Auditor General
+Hamilton, Bermuda March 18, 2025 Heather Thomas, CPA, CFE, CGMA

+Auditor General